SPMG9T6/SBRPProject/README.md

 Step 3: Set up the database.
 - Turn on your WAMP/MAMP server.
 - Access phpMyAdmin and create a new database or import the provided sbrpdb database.
-- Import the database by dropping it if it already exists.